Cycle Central America

 Day 1 Granada

 Arrive in Granada at any time.
 Granada is approximately one hour from the Managua International Airport, and taxis are readily available to transfer you to the hotel.
 Check into our hotel and enjoy the city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+If you want to spend some time exploring the city then we advise you to arrive a day or two early and booking some accommodation before your tour.

 Day 2-3 Ometepe (2B,2L,1D)